-The Board reviews, through the Audit Committee, the principal business risks facing the Corporation and its subsidiaries and the implementation by Management of appropriate measures to manage these risks.
+The Board reviews annually, with the Audit Committee, the principal business risks, including ESG specific risks, facing the Corporation and its subsidiaries identified by senior Management, in the context of its global business and affairs and the implementation by Management of appropriate measures to manage these risks.

-4.4 Human Resources Appointments
+4.4 Human Resources Appointments and Succession Planning

 The Board appoints the President and Chief Executive Officer and senior executive officers of the Corporation, ensuring that they are of the calibre and have the personal and other qualities required for their roles.
 The Board plans for their succession (including how senior executives are to be trained and their performance monitored) taking into account the recommendations of the Human Resources Committee.
-The Board approves a position description for the President and Chief Executive Officer, including delineating management responsibilities and the corporate goals and objectives for which he is responsible.